nautobot/pynautobot/README.md

   url="http://localhost:8000", token="d6f4e314a5b5fefd164995169f28ae32d987704f",
 )
 tags = nautobot.extras.tags
-tags.create(name="Tag", slug="tag", api_version="1.2",)
+tags.create(name="Tag", api_version="2.0",)
-tags.list(api_version="1.3",)
+tags.get(api_version="2.1",)
 ```

 ### Retry logic

 By default, the client will not retry any operation.
 This behavior can be adjusted via the `retries` optional parameters.
-This will only affect for HTTP codes: 429, 500, 502, 503 and 504.
+This will only affect HTTP codes: 429, 500, 502, 503, and 504.

 **Retries**